 - Recurring memories of the accident

 An accident victim with PTSD may require long-term therapy and/or medication to treat their conditions.
-Possible compensation may help cover these costs.
+Possible compensation for car accident pain and suffering may help cover these costs.

 You May Be Able to Collect Economic and Non-Economic Damages

 Cases involving a personal injury or wrongful death generally involve economic and non-economic damages.